QuiteAFancyEmerald/Holy-Unblocker/README.md

 Alternative Guide (for CLI): https://community.torproject.org/onion-services/setup/install/

-If you are hosting InvisiProxy LTS on a VPS utilizing Ubuntu consider attaching Tor to systemctl for easier production management.
-Once Tor is up and running on either Linux or Windows it will work automatically with InvisiProxy LTS when enabled by the user via the Settings menu.
+If you are hosting Holy Unblocker LTS on a VPS utilizing Ubuntu consider attaching Tor to systemctl for easier production management.
+Once Tor is up and running on either Linux or Windows it will work automatically with Holy Unblocker LTS when enabled by the user via the Settings menu.

 If you wish to use a custom HTTP/HTTPS/SOCKS5 proxy to route all traffic through for Scramjet and Ultraviolet this is handled in `./views/assets/js/register-sw.js.` Modify `proxyUrl` with the respective protocol and address.
 This is done via the proxy option for Wisp.
 You can change the cases as needed.